 According to various sources, heritage can refer to practices or characteristics that are passed down through the years, from one generation to the next.
-Kentucky 4-H believes in celebrating one's heritage through recognition of art that may be representative of one's culture Examples may be baskets, brooms, wood carvings, metal art, mini barn quilts, etc.
+Kentucky 4-H believes in celebrating one's heritage through recognition of art that may be representative of one's culture.
+Examples may include: baskets, brooms, wood carvings, metal art, mini barn quilts, etc.

-- 764a Junior Heritage Arts Other - 764b Senior Heritage Arts Other
+764A Junior Heritage Arts

+764B Senior Heritage Arts